geissdoerfer/find/model/README.md

 # FIND model

-This directory contains a Python implementation of the analytical Find model presented in Section 2 of our NSDI 2021 paper.
+This directory contains a Python implementation of the analytical FIND model presented in Section 2 of our NSDI 2021 paper.
 As illustrated below, the model allows to compute the network discovery latency as a function of several key parameters (e.g., delay distribution, charging times of the nodes).
 It is also possible to obtain more detailed insights by computing the probability for a node to become active in a slot and the probability for a link to be discovered in a slot.

 ## Installation